Boot Barn (NYSE:BOOT) Updates FY 2023 Earnings Guidance

-Boot Barn (NYSE:BOOT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Boot Barn (NYSE:BOOT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $6.41-$6.41 for the period, compared to the consensus earnings per share estimate of $5.56.
-The company issued revenue guidance of $1.74 billion-$1.74 billion, compared to the consensus revenue estimate of $1.54 billion.Boot Barn also updated its FY22 guidance to $6.41 EPS.
+The company issued revenue guidance of $1.74 billion-$1.74 billion, compared to the consensus revenue estimate of $1.54 billion.Boot Barn also updated its Q1 2023 guidance to $1.14-$1.14 EPS.

-Several analysts have weighed in on the stock.
-Craig Hallum dropped their target price on shares of Boot Barn from $162.00 to $145.00 in a research report on Wednesday.
-StockNews.com began coverage on shares of Boot Barn in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Piper Sandler raised shares of Boot Barn from a neutral rating to an overweight rating and upped their price objective for the company from $109.00 to $121.00 in a report on Friday, May 6th.
-Robert W. Baird dropped their price objective on shares of Boot Barn from $145.00 to $130.00 in a report on Friday, January 28th.
-Finally, Zacks Investment Research downgraded shares of Boot Barn from a buy rating to a hold rating in a report on Tuesday, April 19th.
-Six research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $124.00.
+Boot Barn (NYSE:BOOT – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
+The company reported $1.47 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.32 by $0.15.
+The firm had revenue of $383.31 million for the quarter, compared to analyst estimates of $354.02 million.
+Boot Barn had a return on equity of 36.19% and a net margin of 12.93%.
+The business’s revenue was up 48.1% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.75 earnings per share.
+Equities research analysts forecast that Boot Barn will post 6.43 earnings per share for the current year.

-In other Boot Barn news, insider John Hazen sold 11,254 shares of the company’s stock in a transaction on Monday, March 21st.
-The shares were sold at an average price of $100.44, for a total transaction of $1,130,351.76.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO James M. Watkins acquired 2,500 shares of Boot Barn stock in a transaction on Thursday, February 24th.
-The shares were bought at an average price of $77.00 per share, with a total value of $192,500.00.
+In related news, insider John Hazen sold 11,254 shares of the company’s stock in a transaction dated Monday, March 21st.
+The stock was sold at an average price of $100.44, for a total value of $1,130,351.76.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO James M. Watkins bought 2,500 shares of the firm’s stock in a transaction that occurred on Thursday, February 24th.
+The stock was purchased at an average cost of $77.00 per share, with a total value of $192,500.00.
 The disclosure for this purchase can be found here.
 Corporate insiders own 0.86% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Morgan Stanley increased its position in Boot Barn by 25.7% during the second quarter.
-Morgan Stanley now owns 219,259 shares of the company’s stock worth $18,428,000 after purchasing an additional 44,800 shares during the last quarter.
-LPL Financial LLC acquired a new stake in Boot Barn during the third quarter worth about $345,000.
-Barclays PLC increased its position in Boot Barn by 80.9% during the fourth quarter.
-Barclays PLC now owns 137,179 shares of the company’s stock worth $16,880,000 after purchasing an additional 61,342 shares during the last quarter.
-Guggenheim Capital LLC acquired a new stake in Boot Barn during the fourth quarter worth about $300,000.
-Finally, CIBC World Markets Inc. acquired a new stake in Boot Barn during the fourth quarter worth about $221,000.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Select Equity Group L.P. purchased a new stake in Boot Barn during the 1st quarter valued at approximately $500,000.
+UBS Group AG raised its stake in shares of Boot Barn by 22.4% during the 1st quarter.
+UBS Group AG now owns 4,507 shares of the company’s stock worth $427,000 after buying an additional 825 shares in the last quarter.
+US Bancorp DE raised its stake in shares of Boot Barn by 3.7% during the 1st quarter.
+US Bancorp DE now owns 4,478 shares of the company’s stock worth $425,000 after buying an additional 161 shares in the last quarter.
+Ergoteles LLC purchased a new position in shares of Boot Barn during the 1st quarter worth approximately $373,000.
+Finally, LPL Financial LLC purchased a new position in shares of Boot Barn during the 3rd quarter worth approximately $345,000.

 Boot Barn Company Profile (Get Rating)